How Long People Stay on GLP-1s — GLP-1 Data Series

 Why people stop

 Four studies provide direct data on reasons for discontinuation.
-The variation between studies reflects different data capture methods, not different realities.
+Variation between studies reflects different data capture methods.

 ReasonGasoyan 2025 ★★★★